eduherminio/Bowling_Score_Calculator/README.md

 # Bowling_Score_Calculator
-C++ program which calculates the score of a number of Bowling games, given the knocked down pins on each roll.
-Based on Challenge 2 of Tuenti Challenge 7
+C++ program which calculates the score of a number of Bowling games, given the number of knocked down pins on each roll.

+Based on Challenge 2 of Tuenti Challenge 7.